Passeriformes / Leiothrichidae / Pterorhinus

 Distribution & Habitat

-Range includes China, Vietnam, Hong Kong, and Macau.
+Found in China, Vietnam, Hong Kong, and Macau.
 The type locality is restricted to Xiamen (formerly Amoy) in Fujian province.
-No specific details on habitat preferences or migration patterns are provided.
+Habitat includes undergrowth, especially bamboo groves.

 Behavior & Ecology